How It Works

 (1) Associate’s Degree-Level in Messianic Jewish Studies

-- Completion of 20 required courses @ 3 credits per course = 60 total credit hours
+- Completion of 20 courses @ 3 credits per course = 60 total credit hours

-- Associate’s Degree-Level required courses are denoted by one asterisk * (see Section G below that lists all courses planned)
+- Associate’s Degree-Level courses denoted by one asterisk are required core courses* (see section below that lists all courses planned)